apache/tvm/docs/how_to/install.md

     ```bash
     # install tvm package for the current user
+    # NOTE: if you installed python via homebrew, --user is not needed during installaiton
+    #       it will be automatically installed to your user directory.
+    #       providing --user flag may trigger error during installation in such case.
     cd python; python setup.py install --user
     # or install tvm package system wide
     cd python; sudo python setup.py install